 Hopefully, I can break through myself and become a better painter.

-19. How many 3D printed figures from Final Fantasy 7 do you have in your collection now?
+19. How many 3D printed Final Fantasy 7 models do you have in your collection now?

-I have five Final Fantasy 7 3D printed figures.
-They are Cloud, two Tifa figures, Sephiroth, and Aerith Gainsborough statue.
+I have five Final Fantasy 7 models.
+They are Cloud, two Tifa figures, Sephiroth, and FFVII Aerith statue.
 All these are 3D printed in ¼ scale and painted by me.

-20. Where do you display the Aerith Gainsborough 3D printed figure?
+20. Where do you display the Final Fantasy 7 Aerith 3D printed figure?

 I currently display all my collection in my office.

 21. What is your next 3D print to paint?

 There are too many STL files that I want to 3D print.
 But I haven’t decided yet.
 I am quite busy with other stuff right now, lol.